 It’s that time of the year again when wedding bells start ringing out all round the world.
-Well, that is, unless you live in the Arab world, where it’s that time of year when the zaghrootah (زغروتة) start trilling out throughout the region.
+Well, that is, unless you live in the Arab world.
+There it’s that time of year when the zaghrootah (زغروتة) start trilling out throughout the region ululation.

 “So, what is the zaghrootah?” you might ask.
-Well it’s a kind of ululation – a kind of a long, wavering, high-pitched shrill of joy created by making a high-pitched, loud voice while rapidly moving the tongue from side-to-side.
+It’s a kind of a long, wavering, shrill of joy created by making a high-pitched, loud voice.
+All this while rapidly moving the tongue from side-to-side.
 If you’ve ever been invited to an Arabic wedding, then you’ve surely heard it trilling throughout the ceremony.
-(You may have heard in the music played at the wedding, too, as it is included in the background of some Arab music tracks.)
+You may have heard it in the music played at the wedding too.
+Sometimes it is included in the background of some Arab music tracks.

-These days, the ululation is likely to be heard everywhere and for many different occasions, like:
+These days, the ululation is likely to be heard everywhere and for many different occasions, like ululation:

 Weddings and Engagement Parties

-Weddings are a very special time for the bride and groom, and maybe even a bit more special to the ladies competing to see who can ululate the loudest and longest at these events.
-Often times, it is even performed at the meeting of the intended married couple when their families meet and agree on the marriage.
+Weddings are a very special time for the bride and groom.
+Maybe even a bit more special to the ladies competing to see who can ululate the loudest and longest.
+Oftentimes, it is even performed at the meeting of the intended married couple when their families agree on the marriage.

 Returning from Hajj

-The pilgrimage to Hajj is another Hajj is another big event in the Arab culture and when pilgrims arrive back home they can expect to find their houses decorated with colored lights, banners and palm tree leaves, and of course, women lined up performing the ululations to celebrate the pilgrims’ safe arrival after completing the Hajj.
+The pilgrimage to Hajj is another big event in the Arab culture.
+When pilgrims arrive back home they can expect to find their houses decorated with colored lights, banners and palm tree leaves, and of course, women lined up performing the ululations to celebrate the pilgrims’ safe arrival after completing the Hajj.